Why I left…

 Thanks to advances in science specifically biology and chemistry, these 21 little pills saved me from my anguish and most people wouldn't even know that I have something wrong going on in my head.
 I've opened up to some people and the response is always "I would have never guessed".

 My case was so atypical that psychiatrists couldn't fit me into any of the DSM-IV (the Bible for Psychiatry) criteria.
 They chose instead to do a reverse diagnosis based on the medication I was taking and what they treated.
-I was eventually diagnosed with a very long title, something I could use to scare people if they attempted to upset me.
+I was eventually diagnosed with a very long title.

-Bipolar Schizoaffective Disorder with Cyclothymia, Generalized Anxiety Disorder and Temporal Lobe Epilepsy.
+Bipolar Disorder II with Rapid-Cycling, Generalized Anxiety Disorder and Temporal Lobe Epilepsy.

 Some will say that God gave us knowledge to treat ourselves but it seems that we always discover it rather than being born with it.
 This is a very indirect way of treating anyone.
 If I was born just 100 years ago, I would have never been treated and just labelled as a lunatic.
 If God created medicine why has it only advanced only in recent modern times.
 What was the point of allowing past humans to suffer and us getting the fancy pills?